Jorge-D-Robles/projects/enroller/README.md

-# CUNYFirst Schedule Enroller
+# QC Schedule Enroller

 ## Note: This script is partially outdated.
 Minor edits (documented in code) heading into the right semester for the schedule are outdated as this was written for Fall 2023 only.
 If you managed to modify the script to account for the correct date, please submit a pull request and I'll update it.

-The `enroller.py` Python script automates the process of checking for available classes on CUNYFirst's Schedule Builder and swapping them with the current schedule.
+The `enroller.py` Python script automates the process of checking for available classes on Schedule Builder and swapping them with the current schedule.
 It uses Selenium WebDriver for browser automation, and Twilio for sending text message notifications.
 The script utilizes a human-like approach to traverse through the site and enroll for classes accordingly.

 ## How it works

 1. The script initializes the Selenium WebDriver with a custom user agent.
-2. It prompts the user for their CUNYFirst login credentials and the delay between schedule checks (in seconds).
+2. It prompts the user for their QC login credentials and the delay between schedule checks (in seconds).
-3. The script navigates to the CUNYFirst login page and logs in using the provided credentials.
+3. The script navigates to the QC login page and logs in using the provided credentials.
 4. It then navigates to the Student Center and clicks on the Schedule Builder link.
 5. The script selects the 2023 Fall term and waits for the schedule to load.
 6. It switches the view to display full classes.